Insights and analytics

 The data is available as a downloadable CSV file, in a weekly (Monday through Sunday) or monthly format.
 Monthly data is available from the first day of the following calendar month.
 You can import this data into your own systems, or you can analyze it manually as a spreadsheet.

-Here’s how to export usage data for your organization’s images using the Docker Hub website.
+Export usage data for your organization's images using the Docker Hub website by following these steps:

 1. Sign in to Docker Hub and select Organizations.